 “They can’t all be Fred Astaire.”
 She sighed.
 “Let’s grab some tacos.”

-Around the corner, there was an all night taco stand.
+Around the corner, there was an all-night taco stand.
 Señor Tacombi’s.
-They were the most delicious tacos served out of an old, remodeled VW van.
+They were the most delicious tacos served out of an old, remodelled VW van.
 I ordered a couple of shrimp tacos and reached for my wallet to pay.
 I patted around my pockets.
 Nothing.
 It was gone.

 “That motherfucker!”
 I exclaimed.
 C. cocked her head and looked at me.